Font Psychology: New research & practical insights

 Research summary: In one study, researchers found that all participants predicted higher recall for large font items rather than small font items, regardless of font style, and demonstrated higher recall for bold than regular or italic styles.
 Younger adults obtained higher recall than older adults and their judgments of learning were also given higher ratings (Price, McElroy, & Martin, 2016).

 Insights: Memory for bold content is higher than normal or italic.
 Larger fonts also help memory.
-You can structure your documents/webpages/banners/posters to be memorable by choosing the right font features.
-Younger people remembered better and also felt that their learning was better.
+You can structure your documents/webpages/banners/posters to be memorable by choosing bolder/larger fonts.
+Younger people remember better and also feel that their learning is better.
 In extended education, fonts can be used to diminish the feeling of poor learning.

 2. Reading fluency and font difficulty